Saucony Liberty ISO Review Facts

 - Engineered stretch mesh upper

-- ISOFIT for dynamic fit
+- ISOFIT for a dynamic fit

 - TRI-FLEX Crystal Rubber Outsole